 - VISA – Each category is identifiable by the first two digits and the more specific reason by the numbers following the decimal place.

-- MasterCard – MasterCard consolidated and organized their codes in 2016.
+- MasterCard – MasterCard consolidated and organized their codes in 2016 and is updated as of 2020.
 Each code is four digits and begins with “48.”

 - American Express – A very similar system to VISA’s, AmEx uses a letter first to identify the category and numbers following to identify the specific reason.